-The Fifth Discipline by Peter Senge, is one of the seminal management books of the previous 75 years.
-It is based on four interrelated disciplines unified by the fifth discipline: systems thinking.
+Harvard Business Review described The Fifth Discipline by Peter Senge, as one of the seminal management books of the previous 75 years.
+The five disciplines necessary for a learning organization are:

 Mastery comes through deliberate practice.
 Personal knowledge mastery is the ability to see patterns hidden to the undisciplined eye.
 It is the sharing and explaining of implicit knowledge in order to push the boundaries of understanding.
 PKM is very much based on informal learning through communities of practice and professional social networks.

 A model is not a map but a compass that can help guide organizations.
 It takes time to understand these models and use them to inform our work.
 But they are necessary for complex work and essential as the organization gets larger.

 A shared vision is not one that has been directed through the hierarchy but that which emerges when professionals work together.
 My Principle of Networked Management states that — It is only through innovative and contextual methods, the self-selection of the most appropriate tools and work conditions, and willing cooperation that more creative work can be fostered.
 The duty of being transparent in our work and sharing our knowledge rests with all workers, especially management.
 A work environment based on this principle provides a foundation from which a shared vision can emerge.
 We can develop a shared vision if we first are able to learn together.
 This requires the next discipline: Team Learning.